adi868/LIRI-Bot/README.md

 * A preview link of the song from Spotify
 * The album that the song is from

+If no song is entered, it will default to The Sign.

 3. **If you type: `node liri.js movie-this <movie name here>`**

 This will show the following information about the movie in your terminal/bash window: